May 22, 2026

 • Reduce your debt: If you can lower your DTI ratio by paying off a significant amount of your debt, you may qualify for better loan terms.

-• Increase your income: Making more money will also help lower your DTI ratio.
+• Increase your income: Doing so will also help lower your DTI ratio.
 You could do this by getting a side gig.

-• Raise your credit score: To boost your credit score, try to make all of your payments on time.
+• Raise your credit score: Make all your payments on time.
 You can also reduce your credit utilization, which is how much of your available credit you've used.

 If your loan offer falls short, you may want to explore these alternatives: